The Stockard Channing Show: Production

 After wowing audiences in Grease and The Cheap Detective, CBS sets their sights on making Stockard Channing into a TV star.
 Channing and her then-husband, producer David Debin, were offered ownership and creative control of a movie and television series.
-The result were the 1979 made-for-TV movie Silent Victory: The Kitty O'Neil Story and series Stockard Channing in Just Friends.
+The results were the 1979 made-for-TV movie Silent Victory: The Kitty O'Neil Story and series Stockard Channing in Just Friends.
 Just Friends was moderately successful and was never officially canceled, but it didn't secure a slot on the fall schedule.

 In March 1980, Channing returned in The Stockard Channing Show, which like Just Friends debuted as a mid-season replacement.
 "I felt last year I became the workhorse, and had to push the show along," Channing told the Associated Press in 1980.
 "In doing this season, I didn't feel I desperately had to do anything to keep the show moving."
 Although it was a completely different show, there was certainly familiar ground, beginning with the opening theme song (the same on both series).
 Stockard's character was again named Susan (Susan was Channing's legal first name; her last name in the series was "Goodenow" as opposed to "Hughes" in the previous) and her apartment was simply redressed.
 In Just Friends, Susan was in a failing marriage; for this series, she is fully divorced.
 Sydney Goldsmith was retained as Susan's flighty friend/neighbor, now renamed Earline.
 In addition to the on-screen similarities, many crew members from Just Friends were also retained.